venkataraokadari/conversational-agent-application-starter-kit/README.md

   2. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
 Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.

-  3. if it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.
+  3. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.

   4. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
 Installing Node.js will also install the `npm` command.